.

 All cloves are not created equal.
-The average supermarket clove weighs about 4-8 grams.
-The cloves in gourmet garlic weigh from 4-45 grams depending on garlic variety.
+The average supermarket clove weighs about 4-7 grams.
+The cloves in gourmet garlic weigh from 4-45 grams depending on garlic variety and size of bulb.
 Our average garlic clove weighs between 10-16 grams.

 Since most recipes call for cloves it is important to know how to convert from cloves to a more standardized measurement.
 Otherwise you may add a lot more garlic than you really want!